21 Top-Rated Day Trips from London, England

 Highlights of the university are the Bodleian Library and Christ Church College, which gained new attention when it was featured in several Harry Potter movies.
 Other fun things to do in Oxford include exploring the historic city center, visiting the History of Science Museum, and enjoying some shopping in Cornmarket Street.

-Close to Oxford and easy to combine on a day trip from London are the Cotswolds, a beautiful region of rolling landscapes and picturesque villages.
-The Cotswolds have been named an Area of Outstanding Natural Beauty due to the rare limestone grassland habitats and old growth woodlands.
+Close to Oxford and easy to combine on a day trip from London is the Cotswolds, a beautiful region of rolling landscapes and picturesque villages.
+The Cotswolds have been named an Area of Outstanding Natural Beauty due to the rare limestone grassland habitats and old-growth woodlands.
 But, for most visitors, the region's appeal is in its charming villages and towns, such as Bourton-on-Water, Castle Combe, and Chipping Norton.

-Often named as the loveliest castle in the world, Leeds Castle in Kent certainly has one of the most spectacular settings.
-Surrounded by water, its stone towers reflected from almost every angle.
+Often named as the loveliest castle in the world, Leeds Castle in the county of Kent certainly has one of the prettiest settings.
+Surrounded by water, its stone towers are reflected from almost every angle.
 The first castle was built here in 1089, and Leeds became a favorite royal residence of King Edward I in the late 13th century.

 Location: Broomfield, Maidstone, Kent